Russ Bogda: Green Bay Packers

 Bogda was elected to the Packers board of directors in 1946.
-He was then elected as the team's sixth president in 1953 after Emil R. Fischer retired to become chairman of the board.
+He was then elected as the team's sixth president in 1953 after Emil Fischer retired to become chairman of the board.
 He served as president for five years from 1953 to 1957.
 The Packers had little on-field success during Bogda's tenure, with 1955 being the only season the team did not have a losing record.
 During his tenure, Bogda oversaw a reorganization of the team's administration with the hiring of a general manager and led the team to greater financial success.
 However, Bogda's primary contribution during his tenure as president was leading the development and construction of a new stadium for the team.